romulets/PCBSimulator/README.md

-# CPUSimulator
+# PCBSimulator
-It simulates how a CPU pay attention to processes
+It simulates how a Process Control Block (PCB) works

 ## How it works?
 Just set up the process that you want in the file [data.txt](data.txt)